“We not only know the right questions to ask, we provide answers that make sense.”

 - Created diverse media strategies to complement litigation settlements; and

-- Organized and directed media relations in connection with events.
+- Organized and directed media relations for major events.

 She spent more than three years as Communications Director to U.S. Senator Barbara A. Mikulski, serving as chief spokesperson and media strategist for the senior woman in the U.S. Senate.
-As a member of the Senator’s senior staff, Ms. Schwartz developed and executed strategic plans to maximize coverage in national, local and specialty media markets, and worked to coordinate long-term message strategy and integration of legislative goals.
 Ms. Schwartz also coordinated major media opportunities for the “Women of the Senate,” including the launch of the Checklist for Change, their appearance at the 2008 Democratic National Convention, and joint interviews on Good Morning America and Larry King Live.

-Prior to her work in the U.S. Senate, Ms. Schwartz spent several years in the nonprofit advocacy arena.
+Prior to her work in the government, she also spent several years in the nonprofit advocacy arena in Washington, D.C. and the San Francisco Bay Area.

-Ms. Schwartz is an Adjunct Professor in Johns Hopkins University’s Master of Arts in Communication program, as well as at the University of California, Washington Center.
-She is a regular speaker on panels for young professional audiences on topics ranging from career and professional development to public affairs and crisis communication.
-She has published chapters in PR News Guidebooks focused on PR Measurement, Crisis Management, and Media Training.
-She also writes a column for the Huffington Post.
+Ms. Schwartz is an Adjunct Professor who teaches for Johns Hopkins University’s Master of Arts in Communication program in Washington, D.C. and the University of Washington’s Communication Leadership graduate program in Seattle.
+She has also provided instruction at the University of California, Washington Center.
+She has published chapters in PR News Guidebooks focused on PR Measurement, Crisis Management, Media Training, and Corporate Social Responsibility.